soumenons/benford_fibonacci/README.md

 # benford_fibonacci
-Benford analysis of Fibonacci sequence of length (n)
+This program runs a Benford analysis of a Fibonacci sequence of length (n)